-- Covering stiltgrass with 4-6 inches of mulch (wood chips, leaf litter) will prevent stiltgrass from emerging for at least 1 year. - Seeding directly into the decomposing layer will reduce future Japanese stiltgrass invasions.
+- Covering stiltgrass with 4-6 inches of wood chips or leaves will prevent stiltgrass from emerging for at least 1 year. - Seeding directly into the decomposing layer will reduce future Japanese stiltgrass invasions.
 Seeding with annual rye can be a temporary restoration practice and is a recommended first stage of complete restoration.
-Annual rye competes with Japanese stiltgrass sufficiently to allow the natives in the seed bank to emerge. - If applicable to the site, Virginia cutgrass (Leersia virginica) and jewelweed (Impatiens capensis) are competitive native plants to consider during restoration. - Once Japanese stiltgrass has been suppressed for a number of years and natives have a chance to outcompete it, a formal native planting can occur.
+Annual rye competes with Japanese stiltgrass sufficiently to allow the natives in the seed bank to emerge. - If applicable to the site, Virginia cutgrass (Leersia virginica ) and jewelweed (Impatiens capensis) are competitive native plants to consider during restoration. - Once Japanese stiltgrass has been suppressed for a number of years and natives have a chance to outcompete it, a formal native planting can occur.

-Alternate Method: Native Competitors
+Another Method: Native Competitors